Benmuiruri/grind-75-solutions/README.md

 # Helpful Resources
 This section will be a list of helpful resources I use to solve the chellenges.
+- [Study plan](https://www.techinterviewhandbook.org/coding-interview-study-plan/).
+Use this resource if you want a structured approach to solving DSA challenges.
+I will be using it in my process.
+It is structured to be 3 months long so it depends how much time you have (Adapt it to your schedule accordingly)
 - [Data structures and algorithms study cheatsheets](https://www.techinterviewhandbook.org/algorithms/study-cheatsheet/).
 Use this resource to understand the different types of data structures *e.g Arrays, Hashes, Queues, Linked Lists and others* and most importantly the **Time complexity** associated with each data structure.